AravapalliAkash/HTML/BASICS/read.md

 anchortag(a):-it is attribute.
-it user for hyperlink means to move one page to another page 'in anchor tag we can write target=_blank it opens in to another tab else itopen same tab
+it user for hyperlink means to move one page to another page 'in anchor tag we can write target=_blank it opens in to another tab else itopen same tab linktag:-used in connection blw the files in header file

 tags
 b:-bold